janderland/fql/docs/index.md

 By summer of 2025, I'd like to have the following items
 completed:

-- Indirection & aggregation queries implemented as described in this document.
+- Implement all features described in this document.

 - Design and document the syntax for doing the following features.

   - Separating queries into multiple transactions.

-  - Set options at both the query & transaction level.
-    Options control things like range-read direction
-    & limits, endianness of values, and whether write queries are allowed.

   - Meta language for aliasing queries or parts of queries.
     This language would provide type-safe templating with